blueanvil/kotka/README.md

 # kotka
-A simple and thin Kotlin wrapper for Kafka
+A thin Kotlin wrapper for Kafka with a simple and clean API, and very few dependencies: Kafka, Jackson and Slf4J

-## Gradle dependency
+## Dependency

 ```
 repositories {